Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 We never gave much thought to the other school staff contributing to our son’s education.

-For the sake of this article, let’s consider many of the staff that a public school may have in Ontario.
+For the sake of this article, let’s consider the various staff members of a public school in Ontario.

 • Teacher – Grade school teacher

-• Educational Assistant – If your child uses an EA to include extra help for a child.
+• Educational Assistant – If your child uses an EA to receive extra help.

-• Bus Driver – Your child’s bus driver brings your child to school and home safely.
+• Bus Driver – Your child’s bus driver ensures your child arrives at school and home safely.

 • Principal- Ensures policy and procedures are met and works with parents to ensure a child gets the best education.

-• Vice-Principal – Helps the principal with overflow when needed or is the first contact in the school system before the principal.
+• Vice-Principal Assists the principal with overflow when needed, observing as the primary point of contact within the school system before the principal.

 • Secretary– The man or woman who ensures your child gets everything they need outside the classroom.